aws-samples/sample-genai-reflection-for-bedrock/README.md

 > There are more evaluations ongoing for other tasks, please reach out if you have a specific task of interest!

+## 🧪 Live Playground

+An live demo of the app is hosted on the `Hive` page at [http://demo-stl-908936741.us-east-1.elb.amazonaws.com](http://demo-stl-908936741.us-east-1.elb.amazonaws.com) where you can understand the performance of `Hive` on your task and contrast it's answers to single Bedrock calls.

+* Username: letmeseeit
+* Password: Testtheapp123@

 ## 📦 Installation

 ### Local